wandb/docs/docs/guides/hosting/operator.md

-## Configuration Reference
+## Configuration Reference (W&B Server)

 This section describes the configuration options for W&B Server application.
 The application receives its configuration as custom resource definition named [WeightsAndBiases](#how-it-works).
 Many configuration options have been exposed with below configuration, some need to be set as environment variables.

 The documentation has two lists of environment variables: [Basic](./env-vars) and [Advanced](./iam/advanced_env_vars).
-Only use environment variables if the configuration option that you need has not yet been exposed with Helm Chart.
+Only use environment variables if the configuration option that you need has not yet been exposed via Helm Chart.

-The W&B Kubernetes operator configuration file for a production deployment requires the following contents:
+The W&B Server application configuration file for a production deployment requires the following contents:

 ```yaml
 apiVersion: apps.wandb.com/v1